scionproto/scion/doc/sig.rst

 5. The egress SIG receives the SCION packet or packets and decapsulates the original IP packet.
 It then forwards the packet to the final IP destination using standard IP routing.

+This protocol is designed to:

+- provide independence from the underlying SCION path MTU which can increase and decrease over time.
+- provide fast detection of packet loss and subsequent recovery of decapsulation for packets that weren't lost.
+- support for multiple streams within a framing session such that independent packet sequences be tunneled in parallel.

 SIG Framing Protocol
 ====================